YanZuJ/LPGenie/README.md

 ## Installation

-Clone the repository to a folder.
+If you're downloading from Github, clone the repository to a folder.

 Please ensure you have Julia installed.
 Julia can be installed here: https://julialang.org/downloads/ On Julia itself, run the code below and install the dependencies.